openreview/openreview-expertise/README.md

 pip install -e <location of this repository>
 ```

 Because some of the libraries are specific to our operating system you would need to install these dependencies separately.
 We expect to improve this in the future.
-If you plan to use ELMo, SPECTER, Multifacet-Recommender (MFR) or SPECTER+MFR with GPU you need to install [pytorch](https://pytorch.org/) by selecting the right configuration for your particular OS, otherwise, if you are only using the CPU, the current dependencies should be fine.
+If you plan to use ELMo, SPECTER, Multifacet-Recommender (MFR), SPECTER+MFR, SPECTER2+SciNCL with GPU you need to install [pytorch](https://pytorch.org/) by selecting the right configuration for your particular OS, otherwise, if you are only using the CPU, the current dependencies should be fine.

 We also use [faiss](https://github.com/facebookresearch/faiss/) for ELMo to calculate vector similarities.
 This is not included in the dependencies inside `setup.py` because the official package is only available in conda.